zeal0u5/ryboureCampaign/Players/Raccoons/Calamity.md

-Has a mini great sword on his back, a small bow, wears a mini matching cloak identical to [[Lizee]].
+Has a mini great sword on his back, a small bow, wears a mini matching cloak identical to [[Lizee (in jail)]].